-The Procurement Division shall:
+The Procurement Department shall:

 - 1. Ensure SWaM businesses have the maximum practicable opportunity in procurement and contractual activities - 2.
 Apprise potential SWaM businesses of HRSD's procurement activities - 3.
 Identify SWaM businesses for HRSD solicitations - 4.
 Promote the use of SWaM contractors through formal and informal training classes - 5.
 Maintain diversity procurement data of contracts and subcontracts awarded to SWaM businesses - 6.
 Monitor, evaluate, and report on the utilization of SWaM contractors at least annually to the HRSD Commission - 7.
-Include qualified businesses selected from the HRSD centralized contractor/supplier database, the Virginia Department of Small Business and Supplier Diversity (Code of Virginia, § 2.2-4310), and/or the Carolinas-Virginia Minority Supplier Development Council consistent with this policy whenever soliciting quotes or qualifications
+Include qualified businesses selected from the HRSD centralized contractor/supplier database, the Virginia Department of Small Business and Supplier Diversity (Code of Virginia, § 2.2-4310), consistent with this policy whenever soliciting quotes or qualifications

-All employees with purchasing responsibility or who are involved in procurement decisions for goods and services shall give every consideration to using qualified SWaM contractors/suppliers and consult with the Procurement Division as required to identify SWaM contractors/suppliers.
+All employees with purchasing responsibility or who are involved in procurement decisions for goods and services shall give every consideration to using qualified SWaM contractors/suppliers and consult with the Procurement Department as required to identify SWaM contractors/suppliers.

 Certified Minority Business Enterprise (MBE).
-No contractor/supplier shall be considered a Small Business Enterprise, a Minority-Owned Business Enterprise, a Women-Owned Business Enterprise or a Service Disabled Veteran-Owned Business Enterprise unless certified as such by the Virginia Department of Small Business and Supplier Diversity or Carolinas-Virginia Minority Supplier Development Council.
+No contractor/supplier shall be considered a Small Business Enterprise, a Minority-Owned Business Enterprise, a Women-Owned Business Enterprise or a Service-Disabled Veteran-Owned Business Enterprise unless certified as such by the Virginia Department of Small Business and Supplier Diversity.

-Adopted: December 16, 2014 Revised: September 26, 2017 Page 1 of 1
+Adopted: December 16.
+2014 Revised: June 25.
+2024 Page 1 of 1 -